LSSTDESC/CFHTLS-Reprocess/doc/Taskforce2015_CFHTLS-Reprocess.md

 ### Brief Project Summary

+*With contributions / ideas from : Dell'antonio, Marshall, Schneider, Tyson, ...*

 We are proposing to reprocess the CFHTLS dataset using the LSST DM stack with the following goals :